publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schI/ptI/m__us_usc_t26_s614.md

                 (ii) are in tracts or parcels of land which are contiguous or in close proximity.

-            (C) __Special rule in the case of arrangements entered into a taxable years beginning before__  __January 1, 1964__

-            If—

-                (i) two or more of the taxpayer’s operating mineral interests participate under a voluntary or compulsory unitization or pooling agreement entered into in any taxable year beginning before January 1, 1964, in a single cooperative or unit plan of operation,

-                (ii) the taxpayer, for the last taxable year beginning before January 1, 1964, treated such interests as two or more separate properties, and

-                (iii) it is determined that such treatment was proper under the law applicable to such taxable year,

-                such taxpayer may continue to treat such interests in a consistent manner for the period of such participation.

         (4) __Manner, time, and scope of election__

             (A) __Manner and time__

-                Any election provided in paragraph (2) shall be made for each operating mineral interest, in the manner prescribed by the Secretary by regulations, not later than the time prescribed by law for filing the return (including extensions thereof) for whichever of the following taxable years is the later: The first taxable year beginning after December 31, 1963, or the first taxable year in which any expenditure for development or operation in respect of such operating mineral interest is made by the taxpayer after the acquisition of such interest.
+                Any election provided in paragraph (2) shall be made for each operating mineral interest, in the manner prescribed by the Secretary by regulations, not later than the time prescribed by law for filing the return (including extensions thereof) for the first taxable year in which any expenditure for development or operation in respect of such operating mineral interest is made by the taxpayer after the acquisition of such interest.

             (B) __Scope__

                 Any election under paragraph (2) shall be for all purposes of this subtitle and shall be binding on the taxpayer for all subsequent taxable years.

-        (5) __Treatment of certain properties__

-            If, on the day preceding the first day of the first taxable year beginning after December 31, 1963, the taxpayer has any operating mineral interests which he treats under subsection (d) of this section (as in effect before the amendments made by the Revenue Act of 1964), such treatment shall be continued and shall be deemed to have been adopted pursuant to paragraphs (1) and (2) of this subsection (as amended by such Act).

     (c) __Special rules as to operating mineral interests in mines__